trimstray/nginx-admins-handbook/README.md

 - [A debugging log](https://nginx.org/en/docs/debugging_log.html)
 - [A little note to all nginx admins there - debug log](https://www.reddit.com/r/sysadmin/comments/7bofyp/a_little_note_to_all_nginx_admins_there/)

-#### :beginner: Disable daemon, master and all workers except one
+#### :beginner: Disable daemon, master process and all workers except one

 ###### Rationale

   > These directives with following values are mainly used during development and debugging, e.g. while testing a bug/feature.

-  > `daemon off;` and `master_process off;` lets me test configurations rapidly.
+  > `daemon off` and `master_process off` lets me test configurations rapidly.

-  > For normal production the NGINX server will start in the background (`daemon on;`).
+  > For normal production the NGINX server will start in the background (`daemon on`).
 In this way NGINX and other services are running and talking to each other.
 One server runs many services.

-  > In a development or debugging environment (you should never run NGINX in production with this), using `master_process off;`, I usually run NGINX in the foreground without the master process and press `^C` (`SIGINT`) to terminated it simply.
+  > In a development or debugging environment (you should never run NGINX in production with this), using `master_process off`, I usually run NGINX in the foreground without the master process and press `^C` (`SIGINT`) to terminated it simply.

-  > `worker_processes 1;` is also very useful because can reduce number of worker processes and the data they generate, so that is pretty comfortable for us to debug.
+  > `worker_processes 1` is also very useful because can reduce number of worker processes and the data they generate, so that is pretty comfortable for us to debug.

 ###### Example